-Recycled Hemp & Silk Knitting Wool
+Recycled Hemp & Silk Knitting Yarn

 Sorry, this item is out of stock

-A percentage of all purchases of these balls of wool is given to Child Rescue Nepal.
+A percentage of all purchases of these balls of yarn is given to Child Rescue Nepal.
 Child Rescue Nepal works to free children from slavery, which is acutely in line with Namaste’s values and is why they have been supporting them for almost 20 years.
 There are over 22 million people trapped in slavery globally, and it is estimated that around a quarter of these are children.
 In Nepal alone, it is estimated that there are almost 100,000 vulnerable child slaves working in hazardous situations, where they are commonly exposed to physical, emotional and sexual abuse.
 They work with local police to raid factories, restaurants and hotels where children are being held captive, prosecute perpetrators of the abuse, raise awareness of trafficking in schools and work to provide counselling and medical care in their safe houses.